 Have you ever talked to a client about developing a self-care plan, keeping a journal, or practicing mindfulness?
 I have.
 I've even taught classes about it!
 But until recently, my own self-care track record has been pretty awful.

-Even before COVID-19, I was a bit of a workaholic.
-I used to credit my mother for instilling my sisters and I with a strong "work ethic."
-But, then COVID-19 hit and I found myself with unlimited at-home work hours.
+I've always been a bit of a workaholic- especially because I love my job.
+But, when the pandemic began, I found myself with unlimited work-from-home hours.
 As more and more families needed resources and support, the work load increased.
 It became way too easy to work through lunch and skip yoga.
+Why take the time to chop up a healthy salad when that bag of chips is so easily accessible?

 The context of the work also started to shift as families (and providers) experienced serious crises and then discussed those experiences with me.
 The helper in me wanted to solve every problem!
 Most days, it felt like I couldn't turn my brain off.
 I lost track of time and rarely went to bed before midnight.